amazon-connect/amazon-connect-salesforce-cti/lightning/02 Installation/01 Installing CTI Adapter Managed Package from AppExchange.md

 5. On the **AC Lightning Adapter** detail page, select **Edit**

+6. Replace the **CTI Adapter URL** with the AC Lightning Adapter visualforce page url you copied in the previous section.

-6. Next, change the values for **Softphone Height** **to 570** and the **Softphone Width to 330**, and choose **Save.**
+7. Next, change the values for **Softphone Height** **to 570** and the **Softphone Width to 330**, and choose **Save.**

-7. Once you return to the AC Lightning Adapter detail page, choose **Manage Call Center Users** in the Call Center Users section
+8. Once you return to the AC Lightning Adapter detail page, choose **Manage Call Center Users** in the Call Center Users section

-8. On the **AC Lightning Adapter: Manage Users** page, select **Add More Users**.
+9. On the **AC Lightning Adapter: Manage Users** page, select **Add More Users**.

-9. Set filters (if desired) and then choose **Find**.
+10. Set filters (if desired) and then choose **Find**.

-10. Select the checkbox next to the user to add, then choose **Add to Call Center**.
+11. Select the checkbox next to the user to add, then choose **Add to Call Center**.

 <img src="../media/image30.png" />

-11. Repeat the steps to add more users.
+12. Repeat the steps to add more users.

 <h4 class="toc">Configure the Toolkit settings</h4>